7085/netscan.js/README.md

 The library will export the symbol "NetScan" and make its methods globally available.
 It is divided into 3 sub-modules.
 The modules "Timer" and "Util" contain functions for time measurement and parsing and data structure preparation respectively.
 The module "Scan" provides all functions for network scanning, the core of the library.
-Those will be summarized as follows:
+Those methods will be summarized as follows:

 - `getHostIps` detects which local and which public ip addresses are associated with the